The Wildbiome Project 2

 Donate Now

 However, a study of two crazy people doesn’t make good science.
-So now I’ve been joined by fellow members of the Association of Foragers in a citizen science research study.
-26 of us will eat only wild food for 3 months (Cohort A) or just 1 month (Cohort B).
-They’ll be monitored against a reference control of 26 people eating normal shop-bought food.
-What we want to know is “If you are what you eat, what happens when you add something wild?”
+So in 2023, I was joined by fellow members of the Association of Foragers in a citizen science research study.
+24 of us ate only wild food for 3 months (Cohort A) or just 1 month (Cohort B).
+We were monitored against a reference control of 24 people eating normal shop-bought food.
+What we wanted to know is “If you are what you eat, what happens when you add something wild?”.

 Your donation will help this unique opportunity to track the impact of a foraged diet.
 This study is important as it will make a huge contribution to what we know about the indigenous western human gut microbiome and how significant the loss of wild foods might be for our diet.
 Please help me raise the funds we need whether it’s the price of a pint or a coffee, or a generous corporate gift!